-Every facet of the lives of children and families are being disrupted during this historic public health and economic crisis.
-In light of the problems due to school closures, the lack of paid leave policies in this country, job cutbacks and ballooning unemployment rates, and the lack of child care funding and support, the needs of families with children are greater now -- more than ever.
+Every facet of the lives of children and families is being disrupted during this historic public health and economic crisis.
+In light of the problems due to school closures, the lack of paid leave policies in this country, job cutbacks and ballooning unemployment rates, and the lack of child care funding and support, the needs of families with children are greater than ever now.

-Unfortunately, both the short-term and long-term consequences and challenges are not being fully considered or discussed.
-This crisis is severe and will last for months or even years to come.
-Moreover, the resulting physical and mental health consequences, impact on education and child development, and economic implications of this calamity will last well beyond the coronavirus itself.
+Unfortunately, both the short-term and long-term consequences and challenges facing children are not being fully considered or discussed.
+This crisis is severe and will last for months or even years to come and warrants a robust, comprehensive response that meets the scope and duration of the crisis.
+Moreover, the health and trauma, impact on education and child development, and economic consequences of this calamity will last well beyond COVID-19 itself.
 We must ensure that this historic public health pandemic does not threaten our children's future outcomes because we failed to elevate their unique needs during this unique and alarming time.